David Paul Boaz Dechen Wangdu

-David Paul Boaz Dechen Wangdu is Co-Founding Director and Vice President of Copper Mountain Institute, Inc., a tax exempt Buddhist temple and Buddhist and contemplative studies research institute where he teaches Buddhist, Hindu, Christian and secular mindfulness meditation practice in correctional settings.
+David is Co-Founding Director and Vice President of Copper Mountain Institute, Inc., a tax exempt Buddhist Temple and Buddhist and contemplative studies research institute where he teaches Buddhist studies and mindfulness meditation.

 He is Founding Director of the Copper Mountain Institute Mindfulness Prison Project where he teaches Buddhist, Hindu, Christian and secular mindfulness meditation in correctional settings.
 Here he has established several Buddhist sanghas.
 He specializes in Psychiatric Services corrections, and also works with General Population.

 David has a doctorate in philosophy (Religious Studies), and has lectured in Western philosophy at California State University, and in Eastern philosophy at the American Institute of Oriental Medicine.
 He has devoted his life to the study, practice, and teaching of Buddhist wisdom, including extensive practice with Buddhist Mahayana/Vajrayana and Vedanta meditation masters.
 He has been a disciple of Tibetan Buddhist Dzogchen and Mahamudra master Adzom Rinpoche since 1999.
 He has written and taught consciousness studies, contemplative studies, Buddhist studies, and meditation practice for over forty years.